 What's the earliest age at which dyslexia can be identified with reasonable accuracy?
 The answer - and I fervently wish more teachers and parents were aware of it - is four, thanks to a brilliant computer program devised by Lucid Research.John Clare, Education Editor, The Daily Telegraph

 Rapid is the solution for quick group/class screening for dyslexia in pupils aged 4 to 15.
-It’s made up of three enjoyable and non-threatening tests that are sensitive cognitive indicators of dyslexia.
-Each screening component has been individually standardised, to maximise accuracy in detection of dyslexia and prevent dyslexic children 'slipping through the net'.
+It’s made up of three enjoyable and non-threatening tests that are sensitive cognitive indicators of dyslexia and cover phonological skills, working memory and phonic decoding.

 Depending on age, the third subtest is either:

 • Visual-verbal integration memory (4 - 7 years)

 • Phonic decoding skills (8 - 15 years)

 The results of Rapid can be automatically integrated into our more detailed dyslexia diagnostic programs CoPS 4-7 and LASS 8-11.